Intrusion detection plays an important role in cyber security by alerting organisations to potential malicious activity across networks and devices.

 3 – Understanding and investigating alerts

-Investigating IDS alerts can be very time and resource-intensive, requiring supplementary information from other systems to help determine whether an alarm is serious.
-Specialist skills are essential to interpret system outputs and many organisations lack the dedicated security experts capable of performing this crucial function.
+Investigating alerts detected by intrusion detection systems can be very time– and resource-intensive, requiring supplementary information from other systems to help determine whether an alarm is serious.
+Specialist skills are essential to interpret system outputs and many organisations lack the support of dedicated security experts capable of performing this crucial function.

 4 – Knowing how to respond to threats

-A common problem for organisations that implement IDS is that they lack an appropriate incident response capability.
-Identifying a problem is half the battle, knowing how to respond appropriately and having the resources in place to do so is equally important.
+A common problem for organisations attempting to implement intrusion detection systems is that they lack an appropriate incident response capability.
+Identifying a problem is half the battle, while knowing how to respond appropriately and having the resources in place to do so is equally important.

 Effective incident response requires skilled security personnel with the knowledge of how to swiftly remediate threats, as well as robust procedures to address issues without impacting day-to-day operations.
 In many organisations there is a big disconnect between the people charged with monitoring alerts and those managing infrastructure, meaning that swift remediation can be difficult to achieve.